IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-user/README.md

 * Click on the `MORTGAGE_APPLICANT` table to review its content and metadata.

 * You are brought into the Overview section of the MORTGAGE_APPLICANT table.
+Click on the `Asset` tab.
 You may see that Data masking is in progress and that 3 columns are being masked.
 The asset is being masked by the Protect Sensitive Personal Information data protection rule being enforced by the data governance team.
 Because you are not authorized to view the sensitive information, the data is being protected.

 * The data that is masked is indicated with a lock icon next to their column names; EMAIL_ADDRESS, PHONE_NUMBER and SOCIAL_SECURITY_NUMBER.
 Scroll to the right to view all the masked columns.